 The Largest Contentful Paint is the Core Web Vitals metric that websites most often fail.

-To make optimizing LCP easier Google has started recommending looking at a breakdown of the metric called LCP sub-parts.
-By breaking LCP down into separate components you can more easily identify suitable optimizations.
+To make optimizing LCP easier Google has started to recommend breaking the metric down into individual components called subparts.
+By breaking LCP down into separate load stages you can more easily identify suitable optimizations.

 The Largest Contentful Paint metric measures how long after navigating to a page the biggest page element appears.
 The metric can be divided into four components: